josh-works/josh-works.github.io/_posts/2024-09-10-polyline-practice-01.md

 </style>

 There we go!
 It worked!
 A basic map.
 Pinch and zoom and pan.
 Cool, huh?
 Lets add the polyline next.
 We'll assign to to a variable, and ask Leaflet to decode it and add it to the map.

+_edit, that was really hard, what you're about to see is a much smaller version of what I'd planned to do.
+It's just a tiny fraction of the whole polyline, arbitrarily cut off at one end.
+I'll explain what I did below._